skip to Main Content

 The most common surgical technique for hallux valgus after Austin / Chevron can be found in this hallux valgus after Austin / Chevron surgery video or in these surgical instructions for hallux valgus surgery after Austin / Chevron.

-Hallux valgus, rechts
+Hallux valgus, right

 “As a private physician, it is important to me that I can provide my patients with the best possible, safe and innovative care, and I am able to do this excellently with Shark Screw®.
 I save my patients the risk of a second operation for metal removal, which is important to me and my patients.”